-I was invited by my sister to try out a 2D1N weekend beach getaway, since the pressure in school and balancing other aspects of college life is already overwhelming; without further ado, I said yes.
+I was invited by my sister to try out a 2D1N weekend beach getaway since the pressure in school and balancing other aspects of college life is already overwhelming; without further ado, I said yes.

-- By plane: Fly from Manila to Naga, plane ride is 1 hour.
-Then take a jeepney to the Pasacao terminal, hail a tricycle going to Pasacao Port.
+- By plane: Fly from Manila to Naga, the plane ride is 1 hour.
+Then take a jeepney to the Pasacao terminal, and hail a tricycle going to Pasacao Port.
 Lastly, take a boat to San Pascual, Burias Island.

-- By Bus: Ride a bus going to San Andres, Quezon Province, DLTB, Raymond Bus, Isarog Bus, Phitranco and Amihan Bus have daily bus trips from Manila to Naga.
+- By Bus: Ride a bus going to San Andres, Quezon Province, DLTB, Raymond Bus, Isarog Bus, Phitranco, and Amihan Bus have daily bus trips from Manila to Naga.
 Travel time is 10 hours.
 Then ride a van/ jeep to Pasacao Terminal then get a trike to Pasacao Port.
 Take a boat to San Pascual Port.

-You will be waiting for your turn to take photos under the scorching heat of the sun, so bring umbrella and use slippers at all times.
+You will be waiting for your turn to take photos under the scorching heat of the sun, so bring an umbrella and use slippers at all times.

 The Sombrero island, called as such because of its peculiar, hat-shaped rock formation is another remote place in Masbate.

 It is where we stayed for the night.
 You have the option to pitch your tent, or avail of their cottages with their own CR.